semoglou/ksil/README.md

     [4, 5]
 ])

-# Predict the cluster labels for new data points based on the previously fitted model
+# Predict the cluster labels for the new data points based on the fitted model
 pred_labels = ksil.predict(new_data)

 # Transform the new data points into distances to the previously learned centroids